SnappyJumper/BookWyrm/README.md

 * Links and forms provide feedback to the Site User.

-* Once the User us logged in or registered they are given greater access to the site.
+* Once the User is logged in or registered they are given greater access to the site.

 * A custom 404 page has also been implemented.

 #### Database Model

-The databade model was designed using [drawsql](https://drawsql.app/).
+The database model was designed using [drawsql](https://drawsql.app/).
 The type of database being used is a relational PostgreSQL database supplied by [Code Institute](https://dbs.ci-dbs.net/)

 ![BookWyrm database model](assets/readme_files/database_model.png)

 The database model was designed before the project with a larger scope in mind.
-For this MVP release I will discuss the models that have been implemented.
+For this MVP release, I will discuss the models that have been implemented.
 The others will be added at a later phase.

 **Book Model**